Tools for Organismal Research

 Staging Guide for Poison Frog Tadpoles

 Staging guide for Ranitomeya imitator tadpoles.
-Published as supplementary materials in Butler JM, et al. Tadpoles rely on different sensory modalities for communication throughout development.
-Preprint DOI: 10.1101/2022.10.18.512729
+Published as supplementary materials in a paper on tadpole sensory development (PubMed).

 Rimi_tadpole_stages.pdf (1.14 MB)